3.D) How to Add Students (assign student logins) by importing a CSV file

 You will see this pop-up page labeled “Import Student Logins From CSV” looks like this without the numbers to guide you .

-Begin at #1 click on Use only this template.
-Please SAVE AS file type of CSV (comma delimited).and click it to get the latest, and most properly formatted template for starting your student file.
+Begin at #1 click on the bright blue “Required template.” and click it to get the latest, and most properly formatted template for starting your student file.

 !!!
 (Please, you must start with this template and fill in the fields and then save with your name.
 The system is expecting these headings.
 Don’t just make up your own file because it won’t work!)
 Really!
 It will never work.
 A lot of people go wrong right here.
 Start with our template.